strange/pyxis-vim/README.md

 # Pyxis

-A quick way to open files relying on external dependencies such as interpreters or compilers.
+A quick way to open files in vim without relying on the availability of external dependencies such as interpreters or compilers.
 The previous statement is not entirely true as the script uses `find` to load the cache, but this can be configured to use the built-in `globpath` command instead.

 No fancy features such as approximate string matching here. `/` works as a matching delimiter though, so you can input `do/` to list all files in `doc/`